kiraxGODARA/Desktop_voice-Assistant/Desktop-voice-assistant-main/README.md

            speech_recognition,
            smtplib
 functionalities-open google,
-                open you tube,
+                open youtube,
                 search wikipedia,
-                send email(you can just speak the content , it will send it by converting it to text), open VS code/sublime/or eny other directory or editor, play music/movie or any multimedia content available on your device
+                send email(you can just speak the content , it will send it by converting it to text), open VS code/sublime/or any other directory or editor, play music/movie or any multimedia content available on your device the list continues.....